Stanford University

 • Completely cover the nose and mouth.

-Do not choose masks that have any of the following characteristics:
+Suggest avoiding masks that have any of the following characteristics:

 • Fit loosely on your face with large gaps around the nose and chin.